opentorah/opentorah/collector/README.md

 To validate that facsimiles referenced from the site are in one-to-one correspondence with the files in the bucket, we probably need to use Google Cloud Storage client to retrieve (and cache) the list of them.

 We also might want to use Google's CDN for them (Firebase Hosting?).

+Memorystore/Redis turned out to be too expensive (Google charges for *provisioned* capacity), so the fact that Cloud Run probably can't talk to it even now (4/2020) isn't important :( I may end up using [Cloud Firestore](https://firebase.google.com/docs/firestore) for caching generated (and maybe even source) files.

 (I used BFG Repocleaner to remove facsimiles and their Git history from this repository once they moved out.)